Haitian National Truth and Justice Commission: Commission nationale de vérité et de justice (CNVJ)

-The CNVJ was appointed by presidential Decree, six months after Aristide returned to office in Haiti.
+The CNVJ was appointed by presidential decree six months after Aristide returned to office.
 This commission was established to seek and identify the instigators, perpetrators, and accessories to the many human rights violations and crimes against humanity following the military control of government from September 1991 to October 1994, both inside and outside the country.
 The commission was implemented in order to aid the country in reconciliation and to recover the truth about the human rights violations in the given time period.
 The hope of the commissioners was to provide a guideline for legal recourse and a way of helping the country move forward.

 The commission was required to submit a report that many felt was unfinished to an extent, mainly because Aristide was being pressured to hand the presidency over to his elected successor, and the mandate specifically expressed that the report had to be handed directly to Aristide.
 In the end the mandate was intended for everybody to access.
 Even though the report included the testimonies of the public, time and financial constraints that made it difficult for the report to provide details of what was discovered.
 A bright spot in the report was that it revealed names of almost 9,000 victims from the period along with the particular abuse that was inflicted upon them.

 The initiative is largely credited to the Haitian diaspora as the impetus toward establishing a truth and justice commission initially came from Haitians abroad.

-The mandate of CNVJ
+Mandate of the CNVJ

-The mandate of the CNVJ was to begin an investigation regarding human rights violations that occurred during the three year coup d'état that begun September 30, 1991 until Aristide's return to power in October 1994.
+The mandate of the CNVJ was to begin an investigation regarding human rights violations that occurred during the three year coup d'état that began on September 30, 1991, until Aristide's return to power in October 1994.